 Pulmonology is a degree in internal medicine.
-Once a person completes his/her graduation from a recognized medical school, he/she can opt for Pulmonology after clearing Internal Medicine Board Certificate Examination.
+Once a person completes his/her graduation from a recognized medical school, he/she can opt for Pulmonology after clearing the Internal Medicine Board Certificate Examination.
 Certificate in Pulmonary medicine is provided after 3 years of extensive training.
-Within this 3 years, 18 months is invested in clinical training, other 12 months are for critical care training and 6 months of practical work training is provided to treat critically ill medical patients.
+Within these 3 years, 18 months is invested in clinical training, other 12 months are for critical care training and 6 months of practical work training is provided to treat critically ill medical patients.

 There are various types of pulmonology procedures and test on the basis of pulmonology treatments as discussed below-